laurencedawson/sync-for-reddit/README.md

 ## Work in progress

 ### Missing
-- Adjust how bottom nav height is caluclated
-- Comment search
-- Mod tools

 - quick action for dark overlay
+- autoplay location
 - back in dual pane should close that comments view
 - Add dropdown icon next to small toolbar again
 - refresh should go to top of list first
 - monet refine!!
+- Need a clear way to show the default subreddit

+- "use double width comment indents"
+- Comment dividers

+- Adjust how bottom nav height is caluclated
 - When bottom nav is disabled, move where the bottom progress bar is
 - option to disable fab in comments
 - Add rounded corners back to slides